Plain Transformers are Surprisingly Powerful Link Predictors: Experiments

 \subsection{Computational Complexity}

-In this section, we analyze the computational complexity of PENCIL and GAT under two perspectives: batching time, and forward pass time.
-Our goal is to demonstrate that PENCIL is extremely efficient in both respects due to NLP-based batching scheme and the efficient attention kernel.
+In this section, we analyze the computational complexity of PENCIL and GAT under three perspectives: batching, forward pass, and node labeling overhead.
+Our goal is to show that PENCIL remains computationally efficient across these dimensions, owing to its NLP-style batching scheme, efficient attention kernels, and labeling-free architecture.